piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 - Feel free to remove the /info block if you don't need to ask about meth recipes or whatever lol)

 ## Sonnet Thinking
-Space prompt for use with Sonnet Thinking, same setup. /think and /nothink are not available.
+Space prompt for use with Sonnet Thinking, same setup. /think and /nothink are not available, I'm not sure any of the commands do much with this one.
+Haven't tested much but it seems very strong, I dub it the strongest Pplx setup